 What is the city centre access issue?

-These streets included Goodramgate, Blake Street and Lendal and allowed Blue Badge holders to park close enough to get to important facilities such as cash machines, banks and opticians and places such as Betty’s, Browns and Boyes.
-Being able to get to cafes and restaurants allowed for Blue Badge holders to meet up with friends and family and engage in common social activities.
+These streets included Goodramgate, Blake Street and Lendal that previously allowed Blue Badge holders to park close enough to get to important facilities such as cash machines, banks and opticians and places such as Betty’s, Browns and Boyes.
+Being able to get to cafes, restaurants, cinema and so on allowed for Blue Badge holders to meet up with friends and family and engage in common social activities.

 Blue Badge holders can be eligible for a variety of reasons but some key ones include: